 The JPEG image file is one of the most popular image extensions.
 It’s valuable to understand the potential advantages and disadvantages, as well as how to open and convert it.
+The more familiar you become with this file format, the better you’ll be at handling it in important situations.
 Here is an easy-to-understand breakdown of the JPEG image file.

 What Is a JPEG Image?

 The JPEG is a digital image file extension given its acronym from Joint Photographic Experts Group.
 It is a popularized file type due to its high standard of quality and easily downloadable size.
 JPEG files undergo compression which keeps sizes manageable but lowers the resolution of the image.
 This type of compression is called lossy, since it indicates a loss in file quality.

 Companies who work closely with photographers benefit greatly from the JPEG.
 This is because most digital cameras use JPEG extensions as a standard.
 Chances are, when a photographer shares a set of image files with a company, there will be a diverse and abundant quantity.
 Ultimately, using the JPEG reduces the potential requirement to convert a large quantity of images from photographers throughout projects.

 Businesses love the JPEG extension due to its small size, as building an image library is difficult when managing drive space.
 On top of this, using the JPEG as a general standard streamlines workflows and pleases most clients due to its popularity and ease-of-use.
 Individuals who want an accessible image file that doesn’t require extensive third-party programs to edit or open like the file type as well.